 There have been several attempts in the past to identify a new treatment option which could not only control the disease, but spare patients from the high doses of steroids.
-Unfortunately these have all failed, showing conflicting results or negative data.2
+Unfortunately many of these attempts failed.2

 But the fight continues, as researchers discover more and more about GCA and its complex causes within the body.

 - 1. Bhat S, et al. Giant cell arteritis.
 Midlife and Beyond, GM.
 Rheumatology.
 2010; 071-079.